Shadows in the Rising Sun: On Naoya Inoue-Junto Nakatani

 To borrow from JM Coetzee, Inoue post-Fulton felt like a fighter in the “gyroscopes of the Grand Design,” one fixed in the orbit of a larger celestial body, part of a plan that kept him in a controlled and predictable motion.
 But should Inoue be promoted like a regular fighter, guided by the principles applied to maximize the earnings (and safety) of fighters well beneath his ability?

 Some promotional material for Inoue’s return emphasized his activity, with Cardenas being Inoue’s fourth fight in a year.
 Too many fighters have decided that biannual combat is sufficient to achieve the accolades they have bestowed upon themselves, no doubt because such a schedule has proven enough to sustain a lifestyle that justifies controlled risk.
 Thankfully, Inoue is not one of them.
-But the emphasis on quantity seemed a tell, as though more of who we want should supersede more of what we want: think Deftones’ B-Sides and Rarities, an exhibition of profound talent in the service of mediocrity.
+But the emphasis on quantity seemed a tell, as though more of who we want should supersede more of what we want: think Deftones’ B-Sides and Rarities, an exhibition of profound talent in service perfunctory obligation.

 They got both.

 With sound strategy and the irreverence needed to shatter an idol, Cardenas was that fighter.
-Inoue, who on the brink of disaster, rallied to reaffirm his greatness—he, too, was that fighter.
+Inoue, who, on the brink of disaster, rallied to reaffirm his greatness—he, too, was that fighter.
 And the eight ferocious rounds they shared were the fight.

 Alas, Inoue made it to his corner, and used the remaining six rounds to eliminate first the predictability in his attack that Cardenas was, with incredible charm, masterfully and maliciously exploiting—and then to grind this defiant and sturdy man to pieces.
 But it must be said—because Cardenas deserves it—that despite being dropped in the seventh round, the San Antonio fighter remained defiant.
-For all the telltale signs of his disintegration, Cardenas remained committed to the fight, to the life-altering counters he launched—and to paying victory’s potentially ruinous price.
+For all the telltale signs of his disintegration, Cardenas remained committed to the fight, to the life-altering counters he launched—and to paying victory’s ultimately ruinous price.
 The fighter that referee Thomas Taylor rescued a round later was upright and eager to sacrifice whatever he had left.

 There was always the chance that Inoue would fall victim to the drudgery of his profession, surprised in one of the valleys on the EKG monitoring his engagement, and he came precariously close to such a comeuppance on Sunday.
 Cardenas, this would-be saboteur, hurt Inoue like no one before; his technique and toughness humbled an arrogant destroyer.
 But Inoue is at his best when threatened.
 In those harrowing moments, however few they may be, Inoue finds a joy mere victory cannot provide and the excellence demanded to achieve it.
-Is that instructive?
-Could it be that the best version of Inoue is achieved only when genuinely threatened?
-And if so, does it make sense for someone so preternaturally competitive to be sped to his end if he wills it?
-That he wills it, not defeat so much as a near-disastrous intimation with it, is something that Inoue’s more arrogant and imperfect performances seem to suggest.

 Imagine every fighter obstructing the path to Inoue becoming the undisputed featherweight champion, swelling with confidence as they watched Sunday.
 The years, the rounds, and the scale demand a reckoning.
 Inoue has, in the words of Martin Amis, “lost the advantage of being unbelievable.
 The decisive asset of being beyond belief.”
 Ironically, his being beyond belief mortalized him.
 Fighters who can exploit the outlay of Inoue’s greatness, exacerbate it with ill-intentioned means, know now that the end—that other grand design, that other inexorable—lies in wait.
 And these men, surely they can usher it forth.
 Or so they think.